How can you help?

 How about an updated version of an old fashioned community get together?
 In this case, get a few close friends and families together and bake or cook big quantities of food to take home.
 Spaghetti, pasta, cakes, pies.
 Put the teens outside on washing the cars, doing lawn work, cleaning gutters.
 Everyone works and plays and eats together.
 The friendship will be well worth the cost and time to all concerned.

 Just keep your eyes and ears open and tailor the situation/basket/ideas to that particular family needs.
 You might be surprised at how much you also get from helping someone else.
 Tuck inside a card or note of encouragement.
-Also a pre paid phone card would be great.
-That lets their out of town family members know they are ok, and often when looking for a job it is often necessary to make long distance calls.
 Be flexible, be creative and always be willing to lend a smile and helping hand to others.

 Having a husband who has been laid off and out of work for 3 and a half months now, I can speak from our own situation.
 The fact that you don't have a lot extra but are still willing to help your friends in their time of crisis means more than you'll ever know.